lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

  * Its genome is heavily degraded
  * Symbiosis bottleneck, did this occur in _Azolla's_  main symbiont?
 At what stage in the symbiosis.

+genome degradation, transfer modes, facultativeness @Russel2020

-Here we gather and supplement data of _N. azollae_ and _Azolla_ plasmids associated with the _Azolla_ genus and study their evolution.
+Here we gather and supplement data of _N. azollae_ and _Azolla_ plasmids associated with the _Azolla_ genus and study their evolution in context of other cyanobacterial symbioses.
 We add long-read data to further resolve the structure of the fragmented _N. azollae_ genome assembly associated with _A. filiculoides_ as sequenced in chapter \ref{hidden treasures}.
 We also add long read data of _A. pinnata_, the only Azolla species that has not been sequenced yet.
 Finally, we add sequencing data of an Azolla strain of unknown taxonomy to us namded Bordeaux after its sampling location.